ClarkThyLord/Tribes-Evolved/README.md

 	</a>
 </p>

-> 2D procedural evolutionary game, made in Godot
+> 2D procedural evolutionary simulation, made in Godot

 ---